Chiapas conflict: 1980s–1990s

 Since the 1980s and 1990s, Mexico's economic policy concentrated more on industrial development and attracting foreign capital.
 However, this policy soon changed to try to brand Mexico as more of an agricultural power, which culminated in the administration of President Carlos Salinas de Gortari initiating a process of privatization of land through several amendments in 1992, which put the process of determining communal land under federal jurisdiction.
 The EZLN claims that it has existed since 1983, although it only began to gain traction by the early 1990s.

+Chiapas social context

+Chiapas is a poor state that holds record levels of illiteracy, malnutrition, infant mortality, and mortality from infectious and respiratory diseases, as well as a lack of basic household infrastructure (water, electricity, etc.).
+It benefited only belatedly and partially from the agrarian reforms of the Mexican Revolution, due to the political and social control exercised by a conservative oligarchy, known as the “Chiapanec family.”
+Until the 1970s, large estates maintained forms of exploitation of indigenous labor that were close to feudalism: peasants were subjected to a form of quasi-servitude because, being paid in tokens valid only at the landowner’s store, they incurred debts passed down from generation to generation, which forced them to remain on the estate.